rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 ### Mutually-dependent expansions

 #### Should not compile:
-Each expansion would depend on a definition that might be changed by further expansion, so the mutually-dependent definitions shouldn't resolve.
+Each expansion would depend on a definition that might vary in further expansions, so the mutually-dependent definitions shouldn't resolve.
 ```rust
 #[expands_body]
 mod a {